tzolnai/asrt/README.md

 IMPORTANT NOTE: This python script is not meant to be used as standalone software.
 Installing the prerequisites and running this code needs an understanding of the python language, python packages and psychopy.
+This source code can be used to create your own ASRT-based experiment script.
 You can grab this python script, adapt it to your python / psychopy environment, change the text displayed on the user interface to the language you need and extend it with some additional features.

 This script supports both keyboard and eye-tracking controlled design.